Sei-Lisa/kwdb/README.md

 ### License ###

-The license for the project is the GNU Lesser General Public License (LGPL) version 3.
+The license for the project is the GNU Lesser General Public License (LGPL) version 3 or later.
 Read the full text of the license here:

 http://www.gnu.org/licenses/lgpl-3.0.html